GLOBAL MARKETS-European shares, euro fall on debt worries

 By Emelia Sithole-Matarise

-LONDON, April 5 European shares and the euro fell on Thursday on fears the euro debt crisis is flaring up again, crimping investors' appetite for riskier assets ahead of a long holiday weekend for many.
+LONDON, April 5 European shares and the euro fell on Thursday on fears the euro debt crisis is flaring up again, crimping investors' appetite for riskier assets ahead of a long holiday weekend for many global markets.

-U.S. stock futures pointed to a 0.4 percent fall on opening for Wall Street, after leading indexes dropped 1 percent to 1.5 percent overnight.

-Chinese shares bucked the softer global trend, posting their biggest single-day rise since early February led by non-banking financial sector firms after Premier Wen Jiabao said the monopoly formed by the country's big banks needed to be broken to get money flowing to cash-starved companies.
+Chinese shares bucked the softer global trend, posting their biggest single-day rise since early February led by non-banking financials after Premier Wen Jiabao said the monopoly formed by the country's big banks needed to be broken to get money flowing to cash-starved private firms.

-A poor Spanish bond auction on Wednesday added to worries that the impact of the European Central Bank's one trillion euro injecton of cheap three-year funds into the banking system may be coming to an abrupt halt.

-Spanish 10-year government bond yields rose as high as 5.86 percent on Thursday, dragging Italian rates with them, as investors fled for the relative safety of German and U.S. debt.
+Global stocks dropped more than 1 percent and gold tumbled to its lowest in nearly three months on Wednesday as euro zone worries, centred on Spain's public and private sector debt burdens, added to concerns that markets won't get another round of monetary stimulus from the U.S. Federal Reserve.

+Lower-rated euro zone government bonds remained under pressure, supporting safe-haven German debt and U.S. Treasuries, but the sell-off in global stocks paused before U.S. non-farm payrolls data on Friday.

 "There's been a lot of negative news on Spain over a sustained period of time but market sentiment was being buoyed by strong auction results until yesterday," said Rabobank rate strategist Lyn Graham-Taylor.